Residential Permit Parking

 Office Hours: Monday-Friday, 8:30 am - 4:30 pm

 You must order permits 1-3 days before the pickup so we can fulfill the order in time.
-Go to your area's webpage for pickup information.
-Pickup events are hosted by volunteers in the community.
+You will be emailed information about community pickups.
 Many areas do not host a community pickup.

 Description Of Program

-The Baltimore RPP Program started in 1979 to address the specific needs of residents in city neighborhoods where the demand for on-street parking was considered to be greatest.
+The Baltimore RPP Program started in 1979 to address the specific needs of residents in city neighborhoods where the demand for on-street parking from a nearby hospital made it extremely difficult for residents to find parking.
 Participating neighborhoods elect to do so through an application by petition to the City of Baltimore through the Parking Authority of Baltimore City.

 The RPP Program includes 48 designated RPP areas, each designated with its specific number or letter.
-Parking in each of these areas is restricted to some degree to provide preferential parking privileges only to those residents and their guests who display valid Residential Parking Permits and Visitors Passes on their automobiles.
+Parking in each of these areas is restricted to some degree to provide preferential parking privileges only to those residents and their guests who display valid Residential Parking Permits and visitor passes on their automobiles.

 Terms And Conditions